GM compensation fund makes first offers to victims, gets more claims

-DETROIT (Reuters) - The fund to compensate for deaths or injuries linked to General Motors Co (GM.N) vehicles with faulty ignition switches this week made its first cash offers to about 15 people, the office of the lawyer overseeing the program said on Wednesday.
+DETROIT, Sept 24 (Reuters) - The fund to compensate for deaths or injuries linked to General Motors Co vehicles with faulty ignition switches this week made its first cash offers to about 15 people, the office of the lawyer overseeing the program said on Wednesday.

 The fund will pay at least $1 million for each death claim or more if they had dependants.
 GM has set aside $400 million to cover the compensation costs.